mckelveygreg/Gregs-100DaysOfCode/log.md

    - Today's progress: split the whole project up into different classes, like the tut suggested.
 What it did, is enabling me to clarify my bug!
 Forgot quotes...
    - Thoughts: Made the switch to VS code yesterday, and I feel like I'm getting more comfortable in this world

+  Day 61: April 26, 2018
+   - Today's Progress: Podcast day!
+Thanks FreeCodeCamp Pocasts for teaching me about API's and job switching with a full time job
+   - Thoughts: I'm almost to a place at work where I can start coding more...

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)